APU-Diploma-Semester-3-PWP-Group-A/Bakery-Management-System/README.md

 - Bakers records the condition of each equipment monthly and may make an equipment malfunction report to the manager if there is malfunction of equipment.
 - The manager will get notified if there is an equipment malfunction reported by the bakers and resolve it.

-These assumptions form the foundation of the overall system architecture, ensuring all operations runs smoothly
+These assumptions form the foundation of the overall system architecture, ensuring all operations runs smoothly.